Last Updated on Oct 7, 2025 @ 13:22:25 PM.

 Cloud Streaming Is Finally Coming to the PlayStation Portal

-Unfortunately, the Portal has received a mixed reception since it was released last year, and players must have their PS5 on at all times with a stable connection for a smooth experience limiting the device’s capabilities.
+Unfortunately, the Portal has received a mixed reception since it was released last year, and players must have their PS5 on at all times with a stable connection for a smooth experience, limiting the device’s capabilities.
 A few days before celebrating the first anniversary of the Portal, Sony announced a new update that features cloud-streaming for PS+ Premium members, a highly demanded feature from fans.

 Although this feature is still in the beta phase, this new update could convince players who were hesitant about grabbing a Portal.
 It is worth mentioning that players must have an active PlayStation Plus subscription to access the Game Catalog and a stable internet connection.

-The days of waiting for a dedicated PlayStation handheld that can play current-generation games without being tethered to a console may finally be over; however, as long players are willing to pay the steep price of a premium subscription for cloud streaming.
+The days of waiting for a dedicated PlayStation handheld that can play current-generation games without being tethered to a console may finally be over; however, as long as players are willing to pay the steep price of a premium subscription for cloud streaming.

 For more Thumb Wars Gaming coverage, check out these nine moments from The Last of Us Part 2 that must be adapted in the live-action HBO adaptation.